Create versatile page templates, part 1

 3. Click the page icon in the bottom left corner of the Page Builder frame to configure the Page Builder properties.

-If you’re not seeing any output, make sure the product page type is included in the UsePageBuilder call during the application’s startup sequence, try putting breakpoints in the controller and view.
+If you’re not seeing any output, make sure the service page type is included in the UsePageBuilder call during the application’s startup sequence, try putting breakpoints in the controller and view.
 If one or both of them is not being hit, it could indicate an issue in one of the registration attributes for the controller or page template.

 Style the template based on properties